MCQ on Hydrogen Class 11

 Option b – PbS and PbSO₄

-Which of the following is NOT a water softener?
+Which of the following does NOT act as a softening agent for water?

 (B) Permutit